sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/enforce-recipient/index.md

 }
 ```

-As a matter of fact, using the [`buildOutput`](https://docs.scrypt.io/reference/classes/Utils/#buildoutput) you could define any type of output you like, not only P2PKH.
+As a matter of fact, using the [`buildOutput`](https://docs.scrypt.io/reference/classes/Utils/#buildoutput) we could define any type of output we like, not only P2PKH.

-Note, that in order to unlock this contract you will also need to bind a custom transaction builder, that will create a transaction with the correct output.
+Note, that in order to unlock this contract we will also need to bind a custom transaction builder, that will create a transaction with the correct output.
 See [this page](https://docs.scrypt.io/how-to-deploy-and-call-a-contract/how-to-customize-a-contract-tx#call-tx) for more details.